By Cat, 2019 and ongoing

 Most probiotics are simply the cultured microbes in a capsule, and are vulnerable to the warmth; even storing them in the fridge doesn’t protect them.
 By the time they get from the warehouse to your store, and from there to your fridge, they have lost much of their potency.
 But spore-forms are protected by a natural wall that only breaks down in your intestines, which is where they are needed (primarily the large intestine).

-Now I take Mercola’s Spore Restore (iHerb code: MCL-01885), and You Theory (iHerb code: YOU-00722) in a 2-week rotation.
+Now I take Mercola’s Spore Restore (iHerb code: MCL-01885), and Terraflora with Humic Acid (Amazon code: ASIN B07G7GK2N1) in a 2-week rotation.
 I do not know if one is better than the other; they have different bacteria.
 Terraflora contains essential minerals in humic acid, which I like; so when I take Mercola’s Spore Restore, I add Humic Monolaurain (iHerb code ARG-56720) to my regimen.
 Terraflora is Enviromedica’s replacement for Prescript-Assist.